CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 ## Personal Development / Introspection

 - [ ] Explain the purpose of Personal Development sessions
+- [ ] Believe in own capabilities/ability to be successful
+- [ ] Understand own strengths
-- [ ] Identify an area of personal development
+- [ ] Identify areas of development